kennytm/thin_cstr/README.md

 alternative is "not do this", accepting a fat `*CStr` as a feature.
 In this case, we would modify the documentation and get rid of all mentions of potential performance changes.

 We currently use extern type as this is the only way to get a thin DST.
-Extern types currently implements none of the standard auto traits (`Send`, `Sync`, `Freeze`, `UnwindSafe`, `RefUnwindSafe`), while a `[c_char]` slice implements all of them.
-Currently `Freeze` cannot be manually implemented as it is [private in libcore][a].
+Extern types will not automatically implement auto traits (`Send`, `Sync`, `UnwindSafe`, `RefUnwindSafe`, etc), while a `[c_char]` slice will.
+Currently `Freeze` cannot be implemented at all since it is [private in libcore][a] (although it is expected and losing it will not affect language semantics).
 Furthermore, it means whenever a new auto-trait is introduced (probably by third-party), it will need to be manually implemented for `CStr`.
-If this semantics of extern type cannot be modified, we may need to consider reviving the custom DST RFC ([RFC 1524]) for more control.
+If this semantics of extern type cannot be tolerated, we may need to consider reviving the custom DST RFC ([RFC 1524]) for more control.

 [RFC 1524]: https://github.com/rust-lang/rfcs/pull/1524
 [a]: https://github.com/rust-lang/rust/issues/43467#issuecomment-344955343